nicholasyao974/react-prep/README.md

 Wonder how else the code could be used?
 Thought of a edge case that may break the code?
 Want to combine some code together to see what happens?
 Try it all!!!

-It is almost certain that you will **not** be able to complete each section in the recomended time.
+It is almost certain that you will **not** be able to complete each section in the recomended time (Apart from the set up).
 If that happens, I would ask you to move on to the next section anyway so that you get to give everything a go!
 (You can always come back to it once you've completed all the sections)

 ## Contents